In-Person Session Week One: March 11-15, 2019

 - The two free plug-ins:

-Expectations of students
+Expectations of Students

-For successful completion, students must:
+For successful completion, participants must:

-- Participate in all webinars and face-to-face sessions in Week One and Week Two.
+- Participate in ALL webinars and face-to-face sessions in Week One and Week Two.

-- Complete at least 60 hours during the clinical practicum providing comprehensive histories and physicals (includes seeing 30 children/youth with a minimum of two from each required age group: 0-2; 3-5; 6-10; and 11-20).
+- Complete at least 60 hours during the clinical practicum providing comprehensive histories and physicals (includes seeing 30 children/youth with a minimum of five from each required age group: 0-2; 3-5; 6-10; and 11-20).

 - Receive a rating of “satisfactory” on the final clinical evaluation by the student’s advisor/preceptor.